symfony/symfony-docs/cache.rst

 Custom Provider Options
 -----------------------

-Some providers have specific options that could be configured.
+Some providers have specific options that can be configured.
 The :doc:`RedisAdapter </components/cache/adapters/redis_adapter>` allows you to create providers with option ``timeout``, ``retry_interval``. etc. To use these options with non-default values you need to create your own ``\Redis`` provider